exercism/website-copy/pages/faqs.md

 ### Why are issues taking a while to get resolved?
 Version 3 of Exercism is being actively worked on, which means that contributors and maintainers are splitting their time between the current version (V2) and the next.

-### What happened to my Team from the old site?
-We have a brand new dedicated Teams website coming soon.
-We will tweet out as soon as it's launched.
-Follow us at [@exercism_io](https://twitter.com/exercism_io).

 ## Opening an Issue

 Before submitting an issue, be sure to check the relevant GitHub issue tracker to see if it has already been reported or resolved: